8372 cards memorial is a participatory art project created to commemorate the 23rd anniversary of the fall of Srebrenica, during the war in Bosnia.

 For this project 8372 business cards were printed, each one representing each of the men and boys killed during the srebrenica genocide.
 Business cards represent identity, status and the ability to make contact, many of those who died still remain missing.

 Individually numbered with an automatic stamp each card retains an identity without being named.
 Volunteers were asked to participate in this process.
-Numbering is an important act for the piece of work, and conceptually represents the condemnation of each of the individual victims.
-This process engaged each volunteer to consider more deeply the events and actions of 23 years ago.
+Numbering was an important part of the piece of work.
+It conceptually represents the condemnation of each of the individual victims and the process engaged each volunteer to directly consider more deeply the events and actions of 23 years ago.

-“I had a sense of the gravity of what happened whilst numbering the cards.
-The systematic rhythm of numbering and the sound was very reminiscent of gun fire.”
+“I had a sense of the gravity of what happened 23 years ago whilst numbering the cards.
+Having numbered 200 cards, the enormity of 8372 truly hit me.”

 “It was a very moving experience that effected me deeply.”